nomi811/Notes/Git/git.md

 `$git status` checks to see if everything is up to date or if changes have been made that haven't been committed yet.

 `$git push` will push changes to GitHub.
-Only works with this simple version after setting it by using `$git push origin master -u`
+Only works with this simple version after setting it by using `$git push -u origin master`

 `$git log` prints out a log of changes
     - `q` will quit and take you back to command prompt